obspy/obspy/obspy/io/ndk/README.txt

 --------
 NDK file support for ObsPy

-The obspy.ndk module provides read support for the NDK files distributed by the Global Centroid-Moment-Tensor (CMT) catalog.
+The obspy.io.ndk module provides read support for the NDK files distributed by the Global Centroid-Moment-Tensor (CMT) catalog.

 ObsPy is an open-source project dedicated to provide a Python framework for